tedhavelka/directory-bookmarker/README.md

 [ ]  add summary report of number of bookmark groups defined, their names, first few entries

 [ ]  add optional bookmarks group names, at present they're just numbered 1..9

+- 2021-08-14 MON -

+[ ]  script review and clean up, line by line

+[ ]  factor to separate file amendments to $PATH env variable

+[ ]  factor to separate file declarations and assignments to custom env variables

+A summary comment on directory bookmarker "to do" tasks, there are as of 2021 August four areas of script action which contributor Ted looking to factor into separate shell scripts.
+These script actions include:

+(1)  script help contents and display routine
+(2)  command aliases, e.g. "alias rm='rm -i'"
+(3)  $PATH amendments to separate file
+(4)  custom environment variable declarations and assignments

+In particular tasks or functions 3 and 4 are most particular to given end users, and are not related to the convenience of storing (bookmarking) often visited paths.
+Directory bookmarker is not huge, but it has grown over some years and is harder to maintain in a clean, concise fashion.
+Such a factoring of environmental configuration tasks could make the bookmarker project easier to use and develop.

 ## RERFERENCES: